klumw/esp32_cam_face_recognition/README.md

-## Face Recognition with AI Thinker ESP32-CAM
+## Face Recognition with AI Thinker ESP32-CAM and ESP-WHO Machine Learning library

 The goal of this project is to provide low cost face recognition for a home automation system.
 AI Thinker ESP32-CAM hardware is quite affordable and therefore suitable for low budget projects.
 For face recognition the Espressif esp-who library is used.